KarelTomanec/Falcor-ReSTIR/README.md

 ![](docs/images/teaser.png)

-# Falcor 5.2
+# ReSTIR DI in Falcor

 Falcor is a real-time rendering framework supporting DirectX 12.
 It aims to improve productivity of research and prototype projects.

-Features include:
-* Abstracting many common graphics operations, such as shader compilation, model loading, and scene rendering
-* DirectX Raytracing abstraction
-* Render Graph system
-* Python scripting
-* Common rendering effects such as shadows and post-processing effects
-* Unbiased path tracer
-* Integration of various RTX SDKs: DLSS, RTXGI, RTXDI, NRD

 ## Prerequisites
 - Windows 10 version 20H2 (October 2020 Update) or newer, OS build revision .789 or newer
-- Visual Studio 2019
+- Visual Studio 2019 or 2022
 - [Windows 10 SDK (10.0.19041.0) for Windows 10, version 2004](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk/)
 - A GPU which supports DirectX Raytracing, such as the NVIDIA Titan V or GeForce RTX
 - NVIDIA driver 466.11 or newer